mikekchar/df-invisible-gs/README.md

 ## License

-The original txt files were placed in the public domain (see readme.txt in the invisible folder
+The original txt files were placed in the public domain (see readme.txt in the invisible folder).
+To the extent possible, I also put my work in this project in the public domain.
+I explicitly give permission to use any file in this project for any purpose.
-It can not be used by players.
-Its only purpose is to serve as a template for future graphics sets.
-All of the PNG files are completely transparent.
-The intent is that the game will not crash, but that you won't be able to see anything.

-If you are a graphics set artist, you can use this project as a starting point for a new graphics set.
-I will do my best to reverse engineer and document the file format and describe what you have to do for each type of tile.
+Alternatively, at your choice, you may use my modifications to this repository under a CC0-1.0 licence (Creative Commons v1.0 Universal License).

 ## Current Status